Initial Steps with Wwise for CRYENGINE

 It is recommended to name your audio entities with abbreviations to improve readability in large projects.
 For example, the Audio Trigger Spot uses the ATS as abbreviation.
 Therefore, a frog idle sound could be called ATS_frog_idle on the Audio Trigger Spot in the level.

-If you have followed the above steps correctly, you can now select your created ATL trigger in the Properties section of the Audio Trigger Spot.
+If you have followed the above steps correctly, you can now select your created audio system Trigger in the Properties section of the Audio Trigger Spot.
 It will be played back as soon as the Audio Trigger Spot entity is enabled.

 Using the StopTrigger